• Home

 Also, you can deploy the chart in project management to display short-term traction.
 If you work in the finance and economics sector, you can also use the chart for your data stories.

 The charts share a great resemblance to a car speedometer.
-And this makes them ideal for displaying performance metrics.
+This makes them ideal for displaying performance metrics.
 You can easily monitor your metrics to understand their changes over time.

 Check where the needle is pointing to gain meaningful insights.